MeeraRajaram/Simple-Unified-Service-Inventory-for-Multi-OEM-Multi-Technology-Networks/README.md

 - **RIB Parsing and Display**: Multi-vendor RIB extraction and visualization.
 - **Configuration Push**: L3VPN/VRF service creation and interface assignment via NETCONF/YANG.
 - **Database-Driven**: All state (discovery, RIB, VRF, push data) is stored in SQLite for auditability and reproducibility.
-- **IEEE-Ready Codebase**: All modules and scripts are documented with professional docstrings and modular design.
 - **Testing Suite**: Includes pytest/unittest-based tests for critical modules and workflows.

 ---